M-M-Akash/Face_Recognition_System/README.md

 ["rtsp://192.168.0.100:8080/h264_pcm.sdp","rtsp://192.168.0.103:8080/h264_pcm.sdp"]

 ```
-You have now completed the setup process for face recognition using PaddlePaddle.
-Follow the next steps specific to your application to continue.
-Feel free to refer to the provided links for further documentation on each component.

-## Usage

 Before proceeding, make sure you have activated the Python virtual environment you created earlier.
 Run the following command: